 These changes must be communicated in writing using the MCQ on the ONE Investment website.
 Section 5.01 (c) of the ONE JIB Agreement requires that Participating Municipalities provide written notice to the Board Secretary of ONE JIB of any amendment or modification to its IPS.
 Written communication should be directed to the attention of the Chief Investment Officer at ONE@oneinvestment.ca and the ONE JIB Secretary at dkelly@oneinvestment.ca.
 They are considered received when ONE Investment provides a formal return email acknowledgement.

-Appendix B: Description of ONE Investment Pools, Products and Outcomes
+Appendix B: Investment Outcomes